brandongregory/dndhelp/src/5e-build-guides/support-caster-builds.md

 ### War Caster

 Similar to Resilient, the main draw here is getting better at passing concentration checks, but the two feats work differently.
 War Caster grants advantage on concentration checks while Resilient allows you to add your proficiency bonus.
 This makes War Caster a little more useful at lower levels before your proficiency bonus is high.
 Another benefit of War Caster is the ability to cast spells that have a somatic component (meaning you have to use your hands) while you’re holding a weapon or shield.
-Classes like Cleric or some Bard subclasses will find this very useful, but some half-casters might find this helpful as well.
+Classes like Cleric or some Bard subclasses will find this useful, but some half-casters might find this helpful as well.

 ### Magic Initiate